sara-sabr/ITStrategy/_pages/en/strategy-version-control-systems.md

     - Wiki (documentation);
     - Build and Test Automation (e.g., security-related); and
     - Deployment to internal or external platforms.
-4. Make their projects in the VCS open by default and adhere to best practices such as:
+4. Make their projects in the VCS open by default, including for contributions.
+5. Adhere to best practices defined in ESDC OSS Management Framework and GC [Guide for Publishing Open Source Code](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-publishing-open-source-code.html), such as:
     - Project space is easily discoverable;
     - There's a clear process to support and encourage external contributions (other employees, public);
     - Code of conduct is present;